 This loan prevents you from having to sell your ETH position and maintains your exposure to the (hopefully) upward price movement of ETH.
 All while you’re earning more on ETH in interest than you’re paying in fees on DAI.

-Now, let’s break all that^^^ down into parts.
+For those of you who want a little more, let’s break all that^^^ down into parts.

 What is MakerDAO?